 From the first minutes, I heard a balanced and detailed sound.
 The action scenes were lightning fast.
 I didn’t notice any delay between sound and picture.
 With this sound, the film seemed very “alive” to me and I got an excellent movie experience.
 However, the bass turned out to be less saturated.
 I saw that the sound was simple and did not get chills.
 The situation is like music playback.
 The receiver emphasizes the midrange.
 The vocal parts are perfectly discernible, but the bass power is still lacking.

-To summarize, I can say that this is an excellent receiver for creating a local home theater with outstanding 4K images.
-If you do not need to network services and music streaming from other devices, this receiver can be safely called one of the best Sony home theater receiver overall.
+To summarize, the Sony STR-ZA2100ES is a great receiver for creating a local home theater with outstanding 4K images.
+If you are one of those users who find network services and music streaming from other devices a hassle, this receiver will satisfy most of your needs.

 Pros